php-cache/documentation/docs/symfony/adapter-bundle.md

 Clearing a namespaced provider affects only its namespace.
 Clearing a prefixed provider clears the complete wrapped pool.

+## Using version 3 adapters

+AdapterBundle 2.1 supports PHP Cache 3 adapters while it remains compatible with PHP Cache 2 adapters.

+PHP Cache 3 stores a generation snapshot with each tagged item.
+Each tag also has a generation marker.
+Version 2 workers cannot safely read or update this storage format.

+Stop or drain all workers, clear each shared cache, and then deploy AdapterBundle 2.1 with version 3 adapters.
+Use the same sequence before a rollback.

 ## Upgrading from version 1

 AdapterBundle 2 removes the APC factory.
-Replace `cache.factory.apc` with `cache.factory.apcu` and install `cache/apcu-adapter:^2.0`.
+Replace `cache.factory.apc` with `cache.factory.apcu` and install `cache/apcu-adapter:^3.0`.

 Version 2 also removes every `cache.factory.doctrine_*` service.
 Replace those providers with a supported native adapter or register an external PSR-6 service directly.